MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-enable-d365-ai-sales.md

 Review the following requirements before you enable and configure [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] AI for Sales feature:

-- You must purchase **Dynamics 365 AI for Sales** license to use AI sales features.
+- You must purchase **Dynamics 365 AI for Sales** license to use Dynamics 365 AI for sales features.
 - You must be a [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] administrator.
 - Exchange email server is configured, and mailbox is enabled using **Email Configurations** in Settings. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [System Settings dialog box - Email tab](/dynamics365/customer-engagement/admin/system-settings-dialog-box-email-tab).
 - If you want to use LinkedIn data for Relationship analytics, verify that LinkedIn solution is installed in [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] and write back from LinkedIn Sales navigator is enabled.